Sounders are ‘firmly past’ loss to Sporting Kansas City after taking mental-health break

 Midfielder Cristian Roldan was called up to compete for the U.S. men’s national team in the CONCACAF Gold Cup.
 The Stars and Stripes play Mexico in the championship match Sunday.

 “(Nouhou’s injury) is the toughest one for us to solve,” Schmetzer said.
-“The nature of the injures, who the injuries are, the amount of injuries — it’s been by far the most since 2009.”
+“The nature of the injuries, who the injuries are, the amount of injuries — it’s been by far the most since 2009.”

 Another reason rest can be the best practice.

-Note: Correction: This story’s been updated to reflect that the Sounders lost 3-1 to Sporting Kansas City, not 2-1 as originally reported.